DMFTwDFT-project/DMFTwDFT/docs/_sources/tutorials.rst.txt

 Tutorials
 =========

-The following set of tutorials explain usage of DMFTwDFT.
+The following set of tutorials explain the usage of DMFTwDFT.
 Example files required to run these calculations are available in the /examples directory in the github repo.
-To perform a DFT+DMFT calculation, the following files should be present.
+To perform a DFT+DMFT calculation, the following files should be present within the calculation directory.

-* INPUT.py : contains the input parameters that govern the DMFT calculation.
+* INPUT.py : Contains the input parameters that govern the DMFT calculation.
-* DFT_mu.out : This is a guess for the DFT Fermi energy.
+* DFT_mu.out : This is a guess for the DFT Fermi energy (Optional).
+Will be updated after the initial DFT run.
 * para_com.dat : The number of processors used for the DMFT calculation.
 E.g. mpirun -np 32
 * para_com_dft.dat : The number of processors used for the DFT calculation.
 If not specified it will use the same as para_com.dat.
 * DFT files: VASP = {POSCAR, KPOINTS, POTCAR, INCAR}, Siesta = {.fdf, .psf}